skyfe79/Awesome/README.md

 ## Swift

+- [LLVMSwift](https://github.com/llvm-swift/LLVMSwift) - A Swift wrapper for the LLVM C API (version 11.0)
 - [AsyncCompatibilityKit](https://github.com/JohnSundell/AsyncCompatibilityKit) - iOS 13-compatible backports of commonly used async/await-based system APIs that are only available from iOS 15 by default.
 - [UIPiPDemo](https://github.com/uakihir0/UIPiPDemo) - Demo App for Picture-in-Picture of Arbitrary UIView in iOS
 - [XcodeGen](https://github.com/yonaskolb/XcodeGen) - A Swift command line tool for generating your Xcode project